-The endpoints of the experiment included the intestinal villi height:crypt depth ratio, gastrointestinal symptom scores, bone mineral density, body composition (BMI), and serology measured at the baseline and again after 1 year.
+The endpoints of the experiment included the intestinal villi height: crypt depth ratio, gastrointestinal symptom scores, bone mineral density, body composition (BMI), and serology measured at the baseline and again after 1 year.
 The group that was put on the gluten-containing diet was then put on a gluten-free diet, and was re-evaluated.

 This study clearly demonstrated that asymptomatic CD patients benefit from going on a gluten-free diet, both in terms of intestinal health, but also in quality of life.
-The majority of the patients chose to stay on the diet meaning they personally thought the benefits of the diet were worth any social or financial costs.
+The majority of the patients chose to stay on the diet because they thought the benefits of the diet were worth any social or financial costs.

 The authors note there are some weaknesses to this study.
 It was impossible to conduct the experiment in a blinded fashion: the patients knew if they were going on a gluten-free diet or not and so a placebo effect could have occurred.
 Also, this study only applies to asymptomatic CD patients who were seropositive for EmA.
 The authors suggest that future studies investigate if patients with completely normal villi (Marsh 0) but who test positive for EmA also benefit from a gluten-free diet.

 The results of this paper support the treatment of asymptomatic CD patients before even considering long-term health benefits, and also the screening of at-risk groups.
-Further studies are needed to determine if patients with positive serology, but no villous atrophy should be treated.
+Further studies are needed to determine if patients with positive serology but no villous atrophy should be treated.